aikige/vscode-c-programming-lesson-template/README.md

-# Visual Studio Code Template to Learn C Programming with LLVM
+# Visual Studio Code Template to Learn C Programming

 This template provides `.vscode/tasks.json` and `.vscode/launch.json` files which are useful to start learning C programming using Visual Studio Code (VS Code).